avionics18/100-days-of-machine-learning/notes/01-what-is-machine-learning.md

 ## What is Machine Learning?

-> Machine Learning is a field of computer science that uses **statistical techniques** to give computer systems the ability to _LEARN_ with data, without being **explicitly programmed**.
+> Machine Learning is a field of computer science that uses **statistical techniques** to gives computer systems the ability to _LEARN_ from data, without being **explicitly programmed**.

 ![L01_01.png](imgs/L01_01.png)